-Level I Internal Management Procedure Title: Institutional PREA Compliance Manager Effective Date: January 1, 2014 Revised: June 29, 2015 Internal Management Procedure # PCS.001.PREA.ICM states as follows: "The institutional PREA Compliance Manager must also accept reports that an inmate was sexually abused while incarcerated at another facility.
-The IPCM will advise their administrator and serve as administrator's designee in notifying the head of the facility/agency where the alleged abuse occurred no later than 72 hours after receiving the allegation.
+Level I Internal Management Procedure Title: Institutional PREA Compliance Manager

+Effective Date: January 1, 2014 Revised: June 29, 2015 Internal Management Procedure # PCS.001.PREA.ICM includes that the institutional PREA Compliance Manager must also accept reports that an inmate was sexually abused while incarcerated at another facility.
+The IPCM advises their administrator and serves as administrator's designee in notifying the head of the facility/agency where the alleged abuse occurred no later than 72 hours after receiving the allegation.
 Maintain documentation of such notification in Folder 115.63 on the DOCNet I drive.
 Convene an institutional level sexual assault review of the sexual assault allegation within 30 days of the completion of the investigation by the Special Investigations Division (SID).
 The review is held in accordance with PREA Standard 115.86 and COHQ's Sexual Assault Advisory Council's procedures and review form.
-A copy of the signed review committee form will be maintained by the Compliance Manager and placed in Folder 115.86 on the DOCNet I drive."
+A copy of the signed review committee form is maintained by the Compliance Manager and placed in Folder 115.86 on the DOCNet I drive.

-Compliance based on review of the policy and interview with the PREA Compliance Manager.
-No complaints were received from another agency.
-No complaints were received that needed to be sent to other facilities or agencies during the past 12 months.
+No complaints were received from other agencies or at this facility that needed to be sent to other facilities or agencies for investigation during the past 12 months.